Berry Hill Plantation: Description and history

 With some 3,600 acre at its height, the plantation was one of the largest in Virginia.
-The plantation has one of the largest slave cemeteries in Virginia, holding the graves of more than two hundred slaves, and includes well-preserved slave quarters.
+The plantation has one of the largest slave cemeteries in Virginia, holding the graves of more than two hundred enslaved persons, and includes well-preserved slave quarters.

 The plantation was originally owned by Isaac Coles, who began using slaves in 1802.
 In 1814 and 1841, the plantation changed owners, finally ending up under the control of James Coles Bruce in 1832.
 Bruce is credited with transforming the existing 18th-century brick plantation house then standing into the Greek Revival mansion seen today.
 Bruce is believed to have consulted with architect John E. Johnson, who designed Staunton Hill, the mansion of his half-brother.

 Today

 The main house is now the centerpiece of the Berry Hill Resort and Conference Center, which provides accommodations and event facilities for weddings and corporate events.
+In 2023, the resort was found to have violated its historic preservation easement by partially demolishing the overseer's house on the property.